 The objective is to find the depth to the bedrock under the geophone at D. This is done using the following simple calculations.
 The travel times from the shots at A and G to the geophone at D are added together: T1= T(AD) + T(GD).
 The travel time from the shot at A to the geophone at G is then subtracted from T1.
 Figure 116 shows the remaining waves after the above calculations have been performed.
 These are the travel times from C to D added to the travel times from E to D subtracting the travel time from C to E. The sum of these travel times can be shown to be approximately the travel time from the bedrock at H to the geophone at D. Since the velocity of the overburden layer can be found from the time distance graph, the distance from H to D can be found giving the bedrock depth.

-An example of the results from a seismic refraction survey is presented in figure 117.
-The upper figure shows the travel time graph, illustrating the time that the seismic waves take from the shot to each geophone.
+An example of the results from a seismic refraction survey is presented in Figure 117.
+The upper Figure shows the travel time graph, illustrating the time that the seismic waves take from the shot to each geophone.
 The second graph presents the interpreted seismic velocities, and the third graph shows the interpreted bedrock section.

 Limitations: Probably the most restrictive limitation is that each of the successively deeper refractors must have a higher velocity than the shallower refractor.
-However, for determining bedrock depths, this is probably not a significant limitation since, as mentioned above, the bedrock usually has a higher velocity than the overburden.
+However, for determining bedrock depths, this is probably in most cases not a significant limitation since, as mentioned above, the bedrock usually has a higher velocity than the overburden.

 If the water table is in the overburden and close to the bedrock, this may obscure the bedrock arrivals since saturated soils have a higher velocity than unsaturated soils.
 This may result in a false interpretation of the bedrock depth.